 Degree-seeking students must complete the Welch Application for Admission to a Degree Program.
 Official transcripts will be required for those hoping to enroll in the Post-Baccalaureate Teacher Licensure program and for verification of all other transfer credit.

 Adults who are pursuing the Spanish Language Certificate or Elective Concentrations in Health Care Management, Supply Chain Logistics, or Banking-Finance must complete the Welch Application for Admission to Adult Studies Courses.

-*NOTE: Some Teacher Education classes may meet one night a week for the entire semester or Friday evening/Saturday sessions throughout the semester.
+NOTE: Some Teacher Education classes may meet one night a week for the entire semester.

 Some students will be able to finish an associates degree in five semesters or less, depending on previous college work.
 Plan on 8 semesters or 4 years for the bachelor degree – (as a full time student, of course.)